MapSurferNET/MapSurfer.NET-Docs/devmanual/quick-start.md

 ```

 Since several versions of MapSurfer.NET framework can be installed on a machine at the same time, function MSNUtility.SetCurrentMSNVersion is specially designed to setup which of those versions you want to use.
 Note, calling methods of MSNUtility and AssemblyLoader classes needs to be done before you call any other method that contains references to MapSurfer.NET classes.
+Otherwise, a required assembly won't be found as your application is not aware where to find MapSurfer.NET assemblies.

 ```cs
  static void Main(string[] args)